jasmeenfarh/node-gyp/README.md

 ```

 3. If the `PYTHON` environment variable is set to the path of a Python executable,
-then that version will be used, if it is a compatible version.
+then that version will be used if it is a supported version.

 4. If the `NODE_GYP_FORCE_PYTHON` environment variable is set to the path of a
 Python executable, it will be used instead of any of the other configured or
-builtin Python search paths.
+built-in Python search paths.
 If it's not a compatible version, no further
 searching will be done.

 ### Build for Third Party Node.js Runtimes

-When building modules for third party Node.js runtimes like Electron, which have
+When building modules for third-party Node.js runtimes like Electron, which have
 different build configurations from the official Node.js distribution, you
 should use `--dist-url` or `--nodedir` flags to specify the headers of the
 runtime to build for.